zy2438633945/lab4/README.md

 ### Step 5: Utilize AI for SQL Query Assistance

 If you are unsure how to write an SQL query, you can leverage AI assistance.
-Click on the "AI" button and provide a description of the query's purpose.
+Input a comment starting from "--", then describe the query's purpose, and press the ENTER key when you are finished.
 The AI will generate the corresponding SQL query for you.

 ### Step 6: Run the SQL Query and Verify the Result